nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes a given person from the contact list

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the specified contact at INDEX
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 3` deletes the 3rd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`